jbukuts/nextjs-carbon-doc-template/content/labs/2-writing-content.md

 Our content is written to support both English and Spanish translations.
 In order to ease some problems that might arise our site is designed to have different locales for the same content live next to each other within the projects file system.

-As such when the actual site pages are built they are always prefixed with a locale.
+As such, when the actual site pages are built they are always prefixed with a locale.

 ### Filename conventions